w3f/polkadot-wiki/docs/learn/learn-parachains.md

   categories:

-  - **Networking behaviors**, these relate to how information is distributed between nodes, but not hoe the information is used afterwards.
+  - **Networking behaviors**, these relate to how information is distributed between nodes, but not how the information is used afterwards.
   - **Core behaviors**, these relate to internal work that a specific node does.
 Such behavior cares about that information is _distributed_ and _received_, but not how these two are achieved.

   These two categories often interact but they can be heavily abstracted from each other.
 The node-side behavior is split into various **subsystems**, which perform a particular category of work.
-Subsystems can communicate with each other.
+Subsystems can communicate with each other through an [Overseer][] that prevents race conditions.

+The Runtime and Node-side behavior are dependent from each other.
+The Runtime depends on Node-side behavior to author blocks, and to include [extrinsics](./learn-extrinsics.md) which trigger the correct entry points.
+The Node-side behavior relies on the Runtime APIs to extract information necessary to determine which action to take.

 ## Resources